 By applying a CSS/ HTML command, images acquire the necessary fluidity and automatically adjust to the relevant screen.

 Now, let’s put the technicalities behind us and see why a responsive website is a a must-have in 2022 and beyond.

 What Does Responsive Web Design Look Like?

-Here’s an example of responsive web design:
+Here’s an example of what responsive web design looks like:

 Responsive Web Design Examples From Renowned Brands

 To put UX/UI design into perspective, let’s take a look at some of the best examples of websites built on a responsive design principle.

 These examples will show you the difference between desktop and mobile versions of websites and demonstrate the importance of having fluid grids and flexible images that adapt to different screen sizes.

 With a lot of white space in both the desktop and mobile version of its website, QuickBooks offers a clean page layout, a clear value proposition in the hero section and distinctive color for CTA buttons that allows them to stand out.